 Myself, I don’t like to search for a store as soon as I arrive at a new place.
 Instead, I fill up small bottles and containers at home.

 Through Airport security I keep it all in the required plastic bag and transfer it into my toiletry case at my destination.
 This always has worked best for me.

 Most toiletries are available as solid products, which tend to be smaller and might be a better option for you.

-Must Have When You Travel Light
+Must-Have When You Travel Light

-- Ultra-light Stuff Pack – This the absolute hit!
+- Ultra-light Stuff Pack – This is the absolute hit!
 My ultra-light backpack from Osprey packs away into its own carry case when it’s not in use but gives me 18 litres of space when I need it.
 As soon as I arrive at my destination, I use it for my day trips.
 It carries my camera, extra clothes, snacks and a small water bottle.
 It even has an extra zipped compartment with easy access on top.